Skip to content

 Hantavirus is a genus of rodent-borne viruses (Orthohantavirus, family Hantaviridae) that cause two distinct human syndromes depending on which strain a person is exposed to:

-• Hantavirus Pulmonary Syndrome (HPS) — the form prevalent in the Americas.
+• Hantavirus Pulmonary Syndrome (HPS) is the form prevalent in the Americas.
 Caused by New World hantaviruses such as Sin Nombre, Andes, Choclo and Laguna Negra.
 Case-fatality rates are high (Sin Nombre ~36%, Andes ~25–40%).

-• Hemorrhagic Fever with Renal Syndrome (HFRS) — the form prevalent in Europe and Asia.
+• Hemorrhagic Fever with Renal Syndrome (HFRS) is the form prevalent in Europe and Asia.
 Caused by Old World hantaviruses such as Hantaan, Seoul, Puumala and Dobrava-Belgrade.
 Severity ranges from mild (Puumala <0.5% fatality) to severe (Hantaan ~5–15%).

 See symptoms, transmission, prevention, the strain reference and per-country detail in /countries.